mnbi/rbnotes/README.md

 Rbnotes is a simple utility to write a note in the single repository.

+This document provides the basic information to use rbnotes.
+You may find more useful information in [Wiki pages](https://github.com/mnbi/rbnotes/wiki).

 ## Installation

 Add this line to your application's Gemfile: